* Euro steadies, stays above strong chart support at $1.30

 for the euro zone growth outlook.

-However, worries about euro zone growth and about the
+However, worries about the euro zone's growth outlook and

-potential for a flare-up in the euro zone debt crisis meant any
+about the potential for a flare-up in the euro zone debt crisis

 Neil Mellor, currency strategist at Bank of New York Mellon,